Breastfeeding

 • Use baby’s cues to determine when baby is hungry.
 This is much more effective than scheduling set feeding times.

-• Breastfed babies will feed at least 8 or more times in a 24-hour period.
+• Breastfed babies will feed at least eight or more times in a 24-hour period.

-• If breastfeeding/ chestfeeding, do not give your baby any supplemental food or fluid unless medically indicated.
+• If breastfeeding or chestfeeding, do not give your baby any supplemental food or fluid unless medically indicated.

 • You can still breastfeed if you have a cold or the flu.
-Speak to your doctor or midwife if you are taking any medications while breastfeeding.
+Talk to your doctor or midwife if you are taking any medications while breastfeeding.

 Was this page helpful?